AlonCang/Local/DarkestDark/Daily Report.md

 	- Just because iv shifted my focus does not mean im not involved ith the game.
 	- YEAH BOI!

+	- Compiler code that i stole from an online lecture, this code is supposed to be the be all end all of Parsers:

+		Static Result<int> Natural(Input input)
+		{
+			Var next = input.NextChar();
+			If (!next.HasValue | | !char.IsDigit(next.Value))
+				Return Result.Empty<int>(input);

+		Input remainder;
+		Var val = 0;
+		Do
+		{
+			Val = 10 * val +
+				CharUnicodeInfo.GetDigitValue(next.Value);
+			Remainder = next.Remainder;
+			Next = remainder.NextChar();
+		}
+		while (next.HasValue && char.IsDigit(next.Value))
+		Return Result.Value(val, remainder);
+		}

+	- QUESTION: I have no point of reference, is this parser the shit?
+	- Well the lecturer now said that this code is anal and not entirely necessary.
+But i would like your opinion on the code all the same.
+	- REQUEST: I would like to receive an in depth lesson from you about the matter.
+If you consider me ready of course.

 Wednesday 20/05/2020:
 =====================
 1. Automation course.